Office of Water

 Linda Brookins, Director

-The Water Supply Division is responsible for programs that ensure the efficient administration of surface water and groundwater use; the production, treatment, delivery and protection of safe and adequate drinking water; and the provision of dependable, viable utility service at fair levels of compensation.
+The Water Supply Division is responsible for programs that ensure the efficient administration of surface water and groundwater use; the production, treatment, delivery and protection of safe and adequate drinking water.
 The division performs the following functions:

 - Oversees the production, treatment, quality and delivery of drinking water for the public by implementation of the Safe Drinking Water Act.